ramannagarichakravardhan0608/Data-Visualization-Matplotlib-Seaborn/README.md

  🧾 License
 Choose a license (e.g., MIT) and add a `LICENSE` file if you plan to share publicly.

-Here's a GitHub README for the Jupyter Notebook BI_Variate.ipynb, along with the requested date:

 BI_Variate Analysis
 Date: August 27, 2025
 This repository contains a Jupyter Notebook (BI_Variate.ipynb) that explores bivariate analysis using Python libraries such as pandas, seaborn, numpy, and matplotlib.
 The notebook demonstrates how to calculate correlation and covariance, as well as how to visualize the relationships between two variables using various plots.